sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * both are easily installed from cpan repo
         * both are free to use
         * they have nearly the same name
-        * both developers apparently code use vscode, not neovim
+        * both developers apparently code with vscode, not neovim
         * but both can work with neovim (maybe, see below)
         * both have kind of weak documentation for setting up with neovim
             * at least they when I started writing this